RocketChat/docs-old/administrator-guides/account-settings/README.md

 ## Iframe

 These settings are related to the Iframe Integration, please see the [Iframe integration page](../../developer-guides/iframe-integration) for more details.

+## Password Policy

+**Enable Password Policy**: When this is set to true, new passwords must follow the corresponding configured polices.

+The various settings that fall under this have simple descriptions for understanding.

 ## Registration